 Trusts are often established to receive proceeds from a life insurance policy.
 When a trust is named as a beneficiary, the trustee may manage the assets according to the trust terms but may not personally benefit from them.

-Beneficiary Designation: The beneficiary is the recipient of the policy proceeds and can be named revocable or irrevocable.
-Beneficiaries can be primary, contingent, individuals, estates, minors, charities, or trusts.
+Beneficiary designation: The beneficiary receives the policy proceeds and may be named revocable or irrevocable.
+Beneficiaries may be primary or contingent, and may be individuals, estates, minors, charities, or trusts.

 Sign up for free to take 16 quiz questions on this topic